MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-pam-configure-using-scripts.md

 ## Deployment worksheet

-Before you proceed update teh PAMDeploymentConfig.xml and place the updated copy on all machines.
+Before you proceed update the PAMDeploymentConfig.xml and place the updated copy on all machines.

 ### Setup